Random Scaling of Emergent Capabilities

-Our plots in the main paper fixed test length 40 for addition (Figure~\ref{fig:rev_add_histograms}).
-In Figure~\ref{fig:count_histograms} we show analogous histograms for a fixed test length of 60 on the count task.
+Our plots in the main paper show distributions of addition task accuracy with a fixed test length 40 (Fig.~\ref{fig:rev_add_histograms}).
+In Fig.~\ref{fig:count_histograms} we show analogous histograms for the count task with a fixed test length of 60.
 We note that unlike addition, the mode corresponding to failing runs disappears at the highest widths and depths ran, indicating a difference in task difficulty affecting the random variation distribution.

-In Section~\ref{subsec:emergence_of_bimodality}, we posit that the performance distribution becomes bimodal at the \textbf{minimum capacity} required by the task.
-For example, Figure~\ref{fig:count_fix_depth_1} shows that, regardless of width, models with a fixed depth of 1 layer are unable to length generalize on the count task, despite achieving near-perfect accuracy in-distribution.
+In Sec.~\ref{subsec:emergence_of_bimodality}, we posit that the performance distribution becomes bimodal at the \textbf{minimum capacity} required by the task.
+For example, Fig.~\ref{fig:count_fix_depth_1} shows that, regardless of width, models with a fixed depth of 1 layer are unable to length generalize on the count task, despite achieving near-perfect accuracy in-distribution.